 If you make changes to a view, it must be saved in order to be retained.
 Otherwise, when you navigate away or refresh your browser, the view will revert to the last saved version of the view.

 Sharing a saved view

-Custom sharing settings for saved views is available on the Team plan and above.
+Custom sharing settings for saved views is available on the Pro plan and above.

 Select the icon beside a view's name to update its sharing settings.

 Or you can share a view with all makers, or with contributors as well.

 In any event, sharing a view with others means it will show up in their list of views as well.